warwickgrigg/ezform/README.md

-# ezform - Minimal forms layer for React and other vdom, in less than 1Kb
+# ezform - Minimal forms layer for React etc, in less than 1Kb

 ## Minimal example